-- In 2018 an estimated 55,440 Americans will be diagnosed with pancreatic cancer in the U.S., and over 44,330 will die from pancreatic cancer.
+- In 2019 an estimated 56,770 Americans will be diagnosed with pancreatic cancer in the U.S., and more than 45,750 will die from the disease.

 - Pancreatic cancer is the 3rd leading cause of cancer-related death in the United States surpassing breast cancer.
 It is expected to become the 2nd leading cause of cancer-related death in the US by the year 2020, surpassing colorectal cancer.

-- Pancreatic cancer is one of the few cancers for which survival has not improved substantially over nearly 40 years.
+- Pancreatic cancer is one of the few cancers for which survival has not improved substantially for more than 40 years.

 - Pancreatic cancer has the highest mortality rate of all major cancers.
-91% of pancreatic cancer patients will die within five years of diagnosis – only 8% will survive more than five years.
-74% of patients die within the first year of diagnosis.
+For all stages combined, 91% of pancreatic cancer patients will die within five years of diagnosis – only 9% will survive more than five years.

 - Pancreatic cancer may cause only vague symptoms that could indicate many different conditions within the abdomen or gastrointestinal tract.
 Symptoms include pain (usually abdominal or back pain), weight loss, jaundice (yellowing of the skin and eyes), loss of appetite, nausea, changes in stool, and diabetes.